 These may be helpful to reduce bloating, cramping and painful periods.
 I recommend using Biofood Magnesium by Cytoplan (take 3 tablets before bed) and using their P-5-P complex (vitamin B6).

 Also from Cytoplan, use their zinc 15mg – zinc is important for hormone production and regulation in the body and can assist with those who find they are prone to hormonal spots too.

 I also recommend using another herb called agnus castus.
 This is naturally hormone balancing (it does not contain any hormones).
 Use the new licensed version by Biohealth called ‘Periagna’.

-For further reading take a look at Natural Remedies for Bloating (many of which can still apply to menstrual bloating) or read more tips for bloating around your period in this recent blogpost.
+For further reading take a look at Natural Remedies for Bloating (many of which can still apply to menstrual bloating) or find out some more tips for bloating around your period.